- Don't get over-concentrated in your employer's stock. Find ways to diversify.

 Unfortunately, some employees fail to take advantage of their company's ESPP.
 If you are not participating, you may want to give your ESPP a second look.

 Entry-level employees often opt out of their ESPP, notes Senseney.
 "But as they become more established in their careers and more financially secure, they should reconsider their ESPP.
 Depending on the discount your company offers, you could be passing on the opportunity to buy your company's stock at a significant discount."

 Tip: Look at your current savings strategy—including emergency fund and retirement savings—and consider putting some of your savings in an ESPP.
 You may be able to use future raises to fund the plan without impacting your lifestyle.

-Few people like to think about it, but it’s important to keep your beneficiary designations up to date.
 As with your 401(k) plan or any IRAs you own, your beneficiary designation form allows you to determine who will receive your assets when you die—outside of your will.
-It’s important to note, however, that if the decedent has made no beneficiary designation, under most plan rules the executor (or administrator) will, in fact, treat equity compensation as an asset of the decedent's estate.
+If you have made no beneficiary designation, under most plan rules the executor (or administrator) will, in fact, treat equity compensation as an asset of your estate.

 Each time you receive an equity award, your employer will ask you to fill out a beneficiary form.
-Many grants range in life from three to ten years, during which time many factors can change in your life.
-For example, if you were single when you received an option grant, you may have named a sibling as the beneficiary.
-But five years later, you may be married with kids, in which case you would likely want to change your beneficiaries to your spouse and/or children.
+Many grants range in life from 3 to 10 years, during which time many factors can change in your life.
+For example, if you were single when you received an option grant, you may have named a sibling or parent as the beneficiary.
+But 5 years later, you may be married with kids, in which case you would likely want to change your beneficiaries to your spouse and/or children.
 The same holds true if you were married and got divorced, or divorced and remarried.
-It’s important to always update your beneficiaries.
+It's important to always update your beneficiaries.

 Tip: Review your beneficiaries for your equity awards—as well as your retirement accounts—on an annual basis.